“Humanity can prevail, even in the darkest of hours” ~ Ruta Sepetys.

 Each chapter is titled with the name of the viewpoint character, and it’s told in first person.
 I wasn’t too sure about reading a story with multiple points of view, but it worked.
 At no point was I confused, and I think it ramped up the tension well, especially as we approached the end of the story.

-Be aware though, despite being a YA book, this is not an easy read.
+Be aware though, despite being a Young Adult book, this is not an easy read.
 Sepetys doesn’t dwell on the horrors of war, giving us fleeting glimpses instead, but those glimpses were enough to stay in my mind and haunt me afterwards.

 “The wind lifted a layer of icy flakes revealing the dead blue face of a woman, probably in her twenties.
 Her mouth and eyes were hinged open, fixed in fear.”